 Pima and Papago beliefs,

-or this site about Native American spirituality in general.
+or this site about Indian religions and beliefs in general.

 Can you recommend a good book for me to read?

 a picture book of a traditional Tohono O'odham legend, or Sing Down The Rain,

 Meet Mindy is an illustrated biography

-of a modern Tohono O'odham-Tewa girl which makes a great introduction to Tohono O'odham life today.
+of a Native Arizona girl which makes a great introduction to Southwest Indian life today.

-If you want to know more about Tohono O'odham culture and history, two good books are
+If you want to know more about Tohono O'odham culture and history, a good book for younger readers is

 Tohono O'odham Native Americans and